-On November 7, 2017, ADS and OCC also filed motions for protective order with regard to the testimony provided by ADS witness Charles Daitch and OCC witness Michael Haugh, portions of which contained trade secret information subject to protective under Ohio law.
+On November 7, 2017, ADS and OCC also filed motions for protective order with regard to the testimony provided by ADS witness Charles Daitch and OCC witness Michael Haugh, portions of which contained trade secret information subject to protection under Ohio law.
 No memoranda contra to the four motions for protective order filed by ADS and OCC were filed by any party.

-On January 9, 2018, the PUCO entered an Order finding the information that was the subject of the motions for protective order filed by ADS and OCC constituted trade secrets subject to protection from public disclosure under Ohio law.
-Specifically, the PUCO found that "the information subject to the motions for protective order constitute trade secrets and, therefore, their release is prohibited under state law."
-(January 9, 2018 Protective Order at ¶ 11.)
-The PUCO also held, consistent with Ohio Adm.Code 4901-1-24(D), that confidential treatment of that trade secret information should be afforded for a period ending twenty-four (24) months after entry of the order, and that until such date the Commission's docketing division should maintain, under seal, all information filed confidentially by ADS and OCC.
+On January 9, 2018, the Commission entered an Order finding the information that was the subject of the motions for protective order filed by ADS and OCC constituted trade secrets subject to protection from public disclosure under Ohio law.
+Specifically, the Commission found that "the information subject to the motions for protective order constitute trade secrets and, therefore, their release is prohibited under state law."
+(January 9, 2018 Protective Order, ¶ 11.)
+The Commission also held, consistent with Ohio Adm.Code 4901-1-24(D), that confidential treatment of that trade secret information should be afforded for a period ending twenty-four months after entry of the order, and that until such date the Commission's docketing division should maintain, under seal, all information filed confidentially by ADS and OCC.

-ADS respectfully seeks an extension of the protections ordered in the January 9, 2018 Protective Order, as the confidential information that is the subject of that Protective Order continues to constitute highly sensitive trade secret information protected from public disclosure by Ohio law.
+ADS respectfully seeks an additional twenty-four-month extension of the protective order, until January 7, 2024, because the confidential information continues to constitute highly sensitive trade secret information protected from public disclosure by Ohio law.
 As described below, the confidential information contained in the Joint Application and related testimony, if released to the public, would harm ADS by providing its domestic and international competitors with proprietary information concerning its operations, investment projections, electric use and pricing information, and employment figures and plans at the Ohio Campuses.